Philliec459/STS-Software-to-Download-and-Process-NASA-PACE-Ocean-Ecosystem-hyperspectral-data/README.md

 ![Wavelength_Map](430nm.png)
-*Example of a Chlorophyll a concentration map.*
+*Example of 430nm Reflectance map.*

 ![Chlorophyll a Map](chlor_a.png)
 *Example of a Chlorophyll a concentration map.*